Wednesday, June 19, 2013

 An archery license allows you to:

-It is legal to hunt deer with bow and arrow while using the firearms deer tag during the firearms deer season under a Regular Hunting or Combination License without an archery license, and in compliance with Wildlife Management Unit restrictions for deer during the firearms deer season.
-During the muzzleloader season, the firearms deer tag may only be filled using a muzzleloader.
+It is legal to hunt deer with bow and arrow while using the firearms deer tag during the firearms deer season under a Regular Hunting License and in compliance with Wildlife Management Unit restrictions.
+During the muzzleloader season, the firearms deer tag may be filled using a muzzleloader, crossbow, or bow and arrow.

 Archers may fill their archery deer tag any time during the archery season.

-The Special Archery Deer Permit allows the taking of a second antlered-only deer with bow and arrow during the archery deer season.
-This permit must be purchased at the same time you purchase your archery license.
+The Special Archery Deer Permit allows the taking of an antlered-only deer with bow and arrow during the archery deer season.
+This additional permit must be purchased at the same time you purchase your archery license.

-See Deer Hunting for a complete listing of deer season restrictions.
+See Deer Hunting Seasons and Deer Hunting Regulations for a complete listing of deer season regulations.

 Disabled Hunters

-Disabled Crossbow Permit (permanent; $10) allows the use of crossbows during any season where use of a bow and arrow is allowed.
+Disabled Crossbow Permit (permanent, $10) allows the use of crossbows during any season where use of a bow and arrow is allowed.
 This permit must be applied for at Concord Headquarters.
-A current year hunting license is required.
-This permit does not include separate tags (all ages).
-New for 2012, hunters holding a disabled crossbow permit will be limited to using only a crossbow.
-They are not allowed to use a longbow, recurve or compound bow.
+You will be required to purchase the appropriate hunting license each year.
+This permit does not include separate tags.
+Hunters holding a disabled crossbow permit are limited to using only a crossbow.
+They are not allowed to use a longbow, recurve, or compound bow.

 Prohibited Acts